 Before moving forward you should know that although the beach is probably the most exciting of the Tulum attractions, there are many things to do in Tulum including the incredible Cenotes near Tulum that you absolutely cannot miss.

 If it’s your first time in the area, this Tulum Travel guide will definitely help you find your way around and live like a local but make sure you include a day in a beach club in your Tulum itinerary.

-Note: Unfortunately, at the time of writing this, the beaches in Tulum are not at their best because of seaweed.
-If the beach is one of the main reasons you’re visiting here, make sure to confirm their current condition in advance before doing so, by contacting your hotel in Tulum and ask them how they are handling the situation.
+Note: Unfortunately, sometimes the beaches in Tulum get a lot of seaweed.
+If the beach is one of the main reasons you’re visiting here, make sure to confirm their current condition in advance before doing so, by contacting your hotel in Tulum and asking them how they are handling the situation.

 Before talking about the Tulum Beach Clubs you should know more about the beach in Tulum and how it’s laid out.